 When you’re just starting out with Macrame, you’re probably wondering how to measure the correct rope length for your projects.
 In this Beginner’s Guide, I will give you all my best tips for estimating the length of your Macrame cords and ropes.

 Affiliate links may be sprinkled throughout the awesome, free content below.
 I’ll receive a small commission when you purchase from my (Amazon) links (at no extra cost to you), which I’ll happily spend on more colorful macrame cords!

 How do I know the length of cord I need for a project?

-In most cases, your Macrame cord needs to roughly be about four times the length of your project.
-When your cords are folded in half to create two cords, then go for eight times the length.
+In most cases, your Macrame cord needs to be roughly four times the length of your project.
+When your cord is folded in half with a Lark’s Head Knot to create two cords, go for eight times the length.